 In Veterinary Medicine, starting salaries are around £26,000 and up.

 To flesh out the typical salaries above, we’ve collated a list of how much graduates actually went on to earn on average, regardless of which industry they ended up in.

 Don’t forget that your earnings will increase with experience.
 It also depends a lot on what career path you take – so make the most of your degree and scope out further training requirements and grad schemes early on.

 |Accounting & Finance||£27,149|

 |Classics & Ancient History||£21,667|

 Credit: Tsahi Levent-Levi – Flickr

-That said, don’t judge your future career – or any of your choices – on the money alone.
+Don’t judge your future career (or any of your choices, for that matter!) on money alone.
 Success could be owning your own business, travelling the world or anything in between.
-Keep your eyes on the prize and not the price tag, and you’ll find your own niche.
+Keep your eyes on the prize and not the price tag, and you’ll find your jam.
 Good luck!